Haqimi Azim: Senior

 Haqimi was called up by Kim Pan-gon for the 2022 AFF Championship and made his debut for Malaysia on 24 December 2022 in a 5–0 win over Laos at the Bukit Jalil National Stadium.
 He also scored his first international goal during that match.

+In July 2026, Haqimi was called up to replace Richard Chin for the 2026 ASEAN Championship.